-Lymphoma is a type of cancer that affects the lymphatic system.
-This plays a major role in the body's immune function.
-The lymphatic system is widely distributed throughout the body.
-It comprises a network of fluid, lymphocytes, lymphatic vessels, lymph nodes and lymphatic organs, such as the spleen, the thymus, the tonsils and bone marrow, as well as in the stomach, intestines, and skin.
-There are several types and subtypes of lymphoma, though mostly, they are divided into two categories: Hodgkin lymphomas and non-Hodgkin lymphomas.
-Only 10 percent of cases are Hodgkin lymphomas.
-The remaining 90 percent are non-Hodgkin lymphomas.
+Lymphoma affects the lymphatic system, which exists throughout the body and plays a major role in immune function.
+It comprises a network of fluid, lymphocytes, lymphatic vessels, lymph nodes and lymphatic organs, such as the spleen, thymus, tonsils, and bone marrow, as well as in the stomach, intestines, and skin.
+There are several types and subtypes of lymphoma cancer, and most can be classified as either Hodgkin lymphoma (which account for ten to 15% of cases) or non-Hodgkin lymphoma.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.